isaacbernat/presentations/optimise/notes.md

     before) if gcd(gcd(x, y), z) == 1 and x * x + y * y == z * z and x < y < z:
     after) if x < y < z and x * x + y * y == z * z and gcd(gcd(x, y), z) == 1:

-- v3a Enforce restrictions earlier.
-Avoid going through ranges we know won't satisfy the condition: before) for x in range(N + 1): for y in range(N + 1):
+- v3 Enforce restrictions earlier.
+Avoid going through ranges we know won't satisfy the condition.
+(3b is a tiny refactor): before) for x in range(N + 1): for y in range(N + 1):